-Troubleshoot VPN with the OS/400 communications trace
+Troubleshoot VPN with the communications trace

-iSeries(TM) OS/400(R) provides the capability to trace data on a communications line, such as a local area network (LAN) or wide area network (WAN) interface.
+IBM i5/OS provides the capability to trace data on a communications line, such as a local area network (LAN) or wide area network (WAN) interface.
 The average user may not understand the entire contents of the trace data.
 However, you can use the trace entries to determine whether a data exchange between the local and the remote systems took place.